 Filter cartridges are designed to last for years.
 Usually, they do last year.
 However, they tend to be very expensive to replace, so it’s a good idea to treat yours with care.

 Other Dolphin cleaners use bags or soft-sided filters.
 These sometimes fit in the same place cartridges do, and other times they ride externally.
 While cartridges often have excellent capacity, bags can sometimes hold more, and they tend to be much less expensive to replace.

 If your pool is in really bad shape, and has a lot of sharp or hard objects, such as small branches, at the bottom, you may benefit from replacing a cartridge with a bag, as damaging the bag is a much more affordable problem to solve.

 Both cartridges and bags come with regular and fine particulate options.
 If you have serious dirt or algae problems on the walls or a lot of fine dirt in the water, use a cartridge or bag that’s fine-particulate ready.
 Otherwise, the holes in the filter will be large enough for the dirt or algae to slip through, which ultimately leaves it in the pool.

-Many people look at the prices on Dolphin cleaners and opt out on that alone.
-It’s understandable, given the price, but it’s important to understand the value that these cleaners can bring.
+Many people look at the prices on Dolphin cleaners and immediately opt out of the purchase.
+It’s understandable, given the price; but it’s important to understand the value that these cleaners can bring.
 They tend to work very well and have great durability and excellent warranties.
-They can save you a lot of time when it comes to cleaning your pool, which allows you to spend more time with your family.
+They can save you a lot of time when it comes to cleaning your pool, which allows you to spend more time doing something else.